apalarcon/LATTIN/README.md

 $ python
 >> import lattin
 ```
 If you have problems compiling FORTRAN subroutines when importing ```lattin``` the first time, you can manually compile these subroutines.
-Go to your Anaconda installation and run the build_lattion_so.sh script.
+Go to your Anaconda installation and run the build_lattin_so.sh script.

 ```
 cd  patho_to_anaconda_installation/.../site-packages/lattin